 In response to the need for a more accessible assessment system, states now implement different forms of assessments.
 These efforts have been guided by a series of legislation and policy guidance.
-The latest ESEA (Elementary and Secondary Education Act) reauthorization (NCLB; 2002) originally required all students to participate in a standardized statewide assessment, including English language learners and most students with disabilities, with exceptions for students who were "most significantly disabled."
-The Individuals with Disabilities Education Act (IDEA, 1997) and its revision, The Individuals with Disabilities Education Improvement Act (IDEIA; 2004) governs how students with disabilities receive services in K-12 education settings.
-IDEIA articulates how decisions about accommodations and, where needed, alternate assessment formats for the most significantly disabled, are documented and implemented for each eligible student.
+The latest Elementary and Secondary Education Act reauthorization (No Child Left Behind Act [NCLB], 2002) originally required all students to participate in a standardized statewide assessment, including ELL and most SwDs, with exceptions for students who were "most significantly disabled."
+The Individuals with Disabilities Education Act (1997) and its revision, the Individuals with Disabilities Education Improvement Act (2004) governs how SwDs receive services in K-12 education settings.
+The Individuals with Disabilities Education Improvement Act articulates how decisions about accommodations and, where needed, alternate assessment formats for the most significantly disabled are documented and implemented for each eligible student.

 The development of alternate and other assessment formats saw significant changes in the period between 2005 and 2010.
 Students with disabilities who fell in between the gaps of "most significantly disabled" and "on grade level and able to use assessment accommodations with the general test forms" did not have many accessible assessment options in the early years of NCLB.
-Although accommodations provided greater access for many ELLs and students with disabilities who were on grade level, these accommodations did not ensure meaningful participation for all such students within the assessment framework.
-In response to that need, the U.S. Department of Education allowed states to develop two versions of alternate assessments for some students with disabilities: Alternate Assessments Based on Alternate Academic Standards (AA-AAS) and the Alternate Assessment for selected students with disabilities, and methods that were used to implement and investigate its measurement traits, can be found in DePascale, 2010a.
-Even with pending changes in the assessment programs under the Common Core Standards and most likely the next reauthorization of ESEA, test item modifications for some students with disabilities during the test development process are a key part of how items are reviewed and revised to fit the needs of a diverse set of test takers.
+Although accommodations provided greater access for many ELLs and SwDs who were on grade level, these accommodations did not ensure meaningful participation for all such students within the assessment framework.
+In response to that need, the U.S. Department of Education allowed states to develop two versions of alternate assessments for some SwDs: Alternate Assessments Based on Alternate Academic Standards and the Alternate Assessments Based on Modified Academic Standards.
+An example of one state's modified assessment for selected SwDs, and methods that were used to implement and investigate its measurement traits, can be found in DePascale (2010b).
+Even with pending changes in the assessment programs under the Common Core Standards and most likely the next reauthorization of Elementary and Secondary Education Act, test item modifications for some students with disabilities during the test development process are a key part of how items are reviewed and revised to fit the needs of a diverse set of test takers.

-Additionally, a number of states have implemented 'simplified language' versions of general test forms at some points during NCLB (for instance, see Pennock-Roman & Rivera, 2011; Kopriva, 2008a).
-These alternative test forms were meant to measure the same measurement target as those on one or more general test forms, and were seen as an accommodation for some English language learners or students with disabilities who were at grade level in their schooling but did not have the language capacity to meaningfully engage with the language on the test forms administered to the majority of students (Kieffer, Lesaux, Rivera, & Francis, 2009; Sireci, Li, & Scarpati, 2003; DePascale, 2010b).
+In addition, a number of states have implemented "simplified language" versions of general test forms at some points during NCLB (e.g., see Kopriva, 2008b; Pennock-Roman & Rivera, 2011).
+These alternative test forms were meant to measure the same measurement target as those on one or more general test forms, and were seen as an accommodation for some ELL or SwDs who were at grade level in their schooling but did not have the language capacity to meaningfully engage with the language on the test forms administered to the majority of students (DePascale, 2010a; Kieffer, Lesaux, Rivera, & Francis, 2009; Sireci, Li, & Scarpati, 2003).
 The versions usually included some type of linguistically simplified English text, often with compensatory reliance on relevant graphics in the stem or prompt, the answer options, or both.
 Linguistic features typically include vocabulary, syntax, discursive structure, and sometimes code or dialect specifications.
-Writers trained in linguistically simplified item writing were often taught when and how tradeoffs between these features, item format, and various visual elements may be effectively accomplished (for instance, see Abedi & Lord, 2001, Kopriva, 2008b & c).
-In many cases the linguistically simplified items were interspersed with selected items edited according to universal design principles that were on the general test forms (discussed below).
+Writers trained in linguistically simplified item writing were often taught when and how trade-offs between these features, item format, and various visual elements may be effectively accomplished (e.g., see Abedi & Lord, 2001; Kopriva, 2008a, 2008c).
+In many cases the linguistically simplified items were interspersed with selected items edited according to universal design principles that were on the general test forms (discussed next).
 Often these universally designed items were common across the various form versions.